amarmuslaini/inventory_system/README.md

 # inventory_system
-Here are simple inventory system i create for small business or startup
+Here are simple inventory system for small company and startup
+- complete backend
+- responsive to database